We can't walk on water, but we do try to walk on ice

 When you live in Ice Country, as most Canadians do, slipping on ice is a daily hazard for a good part of the year.
 Hence, inventors have developed a whole range of specialty strap-on soles to keep us from slipping.
-The first photo shows the Icer's Safety Soles which are a heavy car-tire like sole with sharpened cleats screwed into the sole.
-They attach to the boot with Velcro straps.
-These are the ideal grips for heavy work and sport on ice as they give you an absolute grip.
-Their only drawback is that they are a bit heavy.
-YakTrax is another slip on sole that is much lighter, you can even carry them folded up in a pocket, and they have a good grip on ice as well, although not as absolute a grip at the Icer's.
 Be careful with all ice griping shoes as they become slippery on smooth concrete or stone floors and of course they will scratch wooden and vinyl flooring.
 You can usually find these kind of boot add-ons at shoe repair shops and now even in drug stores wherever ice is a common hazard for walking.
 But the best of them are found on the web.
 Stabilicers Walk is my most used set of grippers -- but check out the wide variety in the paragraphs below.

 STABILicers Walk -- my everyday choice, see photo above: www.stabil.implus.com are lighter duty -- better traction than YakTrax, less traction than Icers -- but has rubber side and depth cleats that reducing slipping on concrete and surfaces too hard for the steel teeth to bite into.
 That means you can walk into the shopping centre without slipping, sit down and take them off.
 Same for going back onto the ice.

 From the TV show clip where this database entry started: Jordan David is a maker of specialty shoes and they make the rubber boot you see in the second photo.
 The grooves in the sole are filled with aluminum oxide abrasive.
 These are good work boots for people working in slushy end of winter conditions.

-The third photo shows a unique thing called a Boot Saver.
+Here is a unique thing called a Boot Saver.
 It uses a very special and extremely good glue to glue this protector right to old leather boots.
 That helps to keep the toes from wearing out.
 This is particularly useful for people with steel toed work boots because once the steel in the toe is exposed, they are no longer allowed on construction sites because of the danger of electrical contact.
 The Boot Savers can make that old pair of work boots last until their soles fall off.
-If you can't find them in the stores, you can find them at Amsalinc.com.
+If you can't find them in the stores, you can find them on Amazon.